Skip to main content

 Course Description: This course is a 2-week clinical rotation based at the Duke Lemur Center, a facility that is a hybrid between lab animal, zoo, and conservation medicine, with a diverse colony of over 200 prosimian primates made up of 13 different species.
 The course will focus on learning aspects of prosimian clinical medicine and husbandry.
 The Lemur Center has state of the art facilities including a new veterinary medical hospital.
 Students will work with the staff veterinarians to learn how to care for and treat lemur species.

-• Instructor Permission/Prerequisites: pre-req: VMC 991; offshore students – Instructor Approval
+• Instructor Permission/Prerequisites: Instructor Approval required

 • Course Syllabus: here.